sframe-wg/sframe/draft-ietf-sframe-enc.md

 This document defines an encryption mechanism that provides effective E2EE, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
-This section describes how the mechanism works, including details of how applications utilize SFrame for media protection, as well as the actual mechanics of E2EE for protecting media.
+This section describes how the mechanism works and includes details of how applications utilize SFrame for media protection as well as the actual mechanics of E2EE for protecting media.

 ## Application Context